dgaydukov/cert-aws/sa/files/sa.md

   }
 }
 ```
+VPC endpoint policy:
+* you can assign resource policy to vpc endpoint where you can allow/deny access (by default policy that allow all access is given)
+* then you assign policy to resource (s3/dynamoDb) that allow access from vpc endpoint:
+    * for those who support resource policy (like s3) - you add resource policy to allow access from vpc endpoint
+    * for those who doesn't support resource policy (dynamoDB) - you add user/role iam policy with condition to limit access to vpc endpoint
+So if you want to deny access if it not accessed from vpc endpoint add `"Condition":{"StringNotEquals":{"aws:sourceVpce":"vpce-11aa22bb"}}` to resource policy (in case of s3) or to user/role policy in case of dynamoDB
+Since vpc endpoint is interface inside vpc you can assign SG to it and control which port available using this SG.

 ###### Cognito
 Cognito - managed user service that add user sign-in/sign-up/management email/phone verification/2FA logic.
 There are 2 pools: